nikdo/lessons-learned/html_&_css.md

 In my opinion, it would be better to store breakpoints in variables and group code by design elements, not by device.

-Set up maximum and minimum content width to avoid design breakdown for super-large and super-small devices:
+Set up **maximal and minimal content width** to avoid design breakdown for super-large and super-small devices:
 ```
 #container
 	width 70%
 	max-width 80rem
 ```

+[Shrink lines and move items up](https://www.youtube.com/watch?v=sOuLv-PRbt4) for wide but short devices like landscape tablet.

 ## CSS Best Practices